French Bread In One Hour

 Step Five: Roll Out The Rectangles and Shape The Dough

-Make sure they are centered on the French bread pan so they bake evenly.
+Ensure they are centered in the French bread pan to bake evenly.
 They may flatten out slightly if cooked on a cookie sheet.

 Step Seven: Cover and Let Rise

-Grease some plastic wrap to cover the dough and let it rise until it doubles in size.
+Grease a piece of plastic wrap to cover the dough and let it rise until it doubles in size.

 Step Eight: Bake as Directed

 Preheat the oven to (400°F) = (204°C).
-Just before placing the loaves in the oven to bake, remove the plastic wrap and use a sharp knife to slice a few shallow cuts on the diagonal on the top of the dough.
+Just before placing the loaves in the oven to bake, remove the plastic wrap and use a sharp knife to make a few shallow diagonal cuts on the top of the dough.
 Bake for 25-35 minutes, or until golden brown.

 Finished Product

-Lightly brush the baked loaves with butter on the tops and serve while warm.
+Lightly brush the baked loaves with butter on top and serve them while still warm.

 French Bread In One Hour Recipe